Department of Computer Science

 COMP 455 and 550

-Five additional three or more credit hour COMP courses numbered 426 or higher (excluding courses for honors thesis, internships, co-ops, and independent study).
-Any one offering of COMP 590 may be counted toward this requirement without prior approval.
+Five additional three or more credit hour COMP courses numbered 426 or higher (excluding courses for honors thesis, internships, independent study, and COMP 690).
+Any single offering of COMP 590 may be counted toward this requirement without prior approval.
 Additional offerings of COMP 590 may be counted toward this requirement with the approval of the director of undergraduate studies.

 COMP 283 or MATH 381